pce-devel/PCE_Keyboard/README.md

 These are scancodes for a North American keyboard; unfortunately, the French AZERTY keyboard (and some others) will need a slightly different set of scancodes for their keyboard layouts.
 It's more confusing than it is complicated, and a headache either way.

+I'm sure that readers in France already knew this... but on the bright side, this makes Mednafen completely reconfigurable, so it can be fixed if somebody has enough patience to create better mappings.

+However, there are still some problems even for "standard" North American keybords:

 1. Many keyboards (such as my own) don't have enough keys to satisfy the needs of the Tsuushin Keyboard